TRAVEL GUIDES

 Sultanahmet, Istanbul

-You can explore the enchanting beauty of the Bosphorus in Istanbul through diverse avenues— by ferry, a leisurely stroll along its shores, or by private boat!
+You can explore the enchanting beauty of the Bosphorus in Istanbul through diverse avenues: by ferry, a leisurely stroll along its shores, or by private boat!
 Many renting services even provide the added experience of a sunset picnic.
-Although we didn't do it this time, this is firmly on our list for the next visit, especially during warmer weather.
+If you’re looking for a contact, let us know.
+We found a very good boat through a friend who is local.
+It includes food and drinks too!

 EXPLORE THE BOSPHORUS